microsoft/axe-windows/docs/AutomationReference.md

 #### IDPIAwareness

-UIA operates in physical screen coordinates, so DPI awareness must be enabled while scanning.
-Methods on this interface will be called before the first scan begins and after the last scan completes.
+UIA operates in physical screen coordinates, so DPI awareness _must_ be enabled while scanning.
+Methods on this interface will be called in pairs on each call to `IScanner.Scan` or `IScanner.ScanAll`.

 ##### `Enable`
 Enable DPI awareness for the scan.